dghanwat/nodejs-command-line-binaries/Executing command line binaries in Node.js.md

 End of process
 ```

-So we were able to spawn a python script from our Node.js application and you can communicate with those processes via standard input and standard output
+We were able to spawn a python script from our Node.js application, collect streaming data from child process and also can communicate with the processes via standard input and standard output

-## `execFile`

-`todo`

-## Compassion between `exec` and `spawn`
+## Comparison between `exec` and `spawn`

-So here we have seen two functions two functions `spawn` and `exec`, using which we can start a child process to execute other programs on the system.
-You  may wonder why there are two functions to do the same thing, and which one you should use when.
+So here we have seen two functions `spawn` and `exec`, using which we can start a child process to execute binaries on the system.
+You may wonder why are there two functions to do the same thing, and which one you should use when.

-The most significant difference between `child_process.spawn` and `child_process.exec` is in what they return - spawn returns a stream and exec returns a buffer
+To understand that lets look at what do these functions return; `spawn` returns a stream and `exec` returns a buffer

-`spawn`  starts sending back data from the child process in a stream as soon as the child process starts executing.
-So you should use `spawn` when your process return a large amount of data like - image processing, reading binary data.
-Basically anything where you think streaming can be used
+`spawn`  starts sending data back from the child process in a stream as soon as the child process starts executing.
+So you should use `spawn` when your process returns a large amount of data like - image / video processing, reading binary data etc. Basically, anything where you think streaming can be best option

-`exec` although is asynchronous, it waits for the child process to end and tries to return all the buffered data at once.
-If the buffer size of `exec` is not set big enough, it fails with a "maxBuffer exceeded" error.
+`exec` although is asynchronous, it waits for the child process to end and only then tries to return all the buffered data at once.
 So you should use `exec` when you want the child process to return simple outputs like status messages etc

 ## Conclusion

 Using `child_process` module, Node.js allows us to run a system binary within a child process and listen in on its input/output.
+Its completely asynchronous, event driven communication and we have two variations for achieving of it.

-Use `spawn` when you want to work on streaming applications
+`spawn` when you want to work on streaming process

-Use `exec` when you want are interested in only the final result of the process.
+`exec` when you are interested in only the final result of the process.